devakapatel/t9-nextra-3/pages/sem-6/question-banks/software-engineering-with-uml/unit-3.md

 In summary, SQA is a crucial element in developing high-quality software.
 It's not just about testing; it's about building a culture of quality throughout the entire software development lifecycle.
 By implementing effective SQA processes, organizations can reduce costs, improve customer satisfaction, and increase the overall success of their software projects.

-## 24) What are the Objectives of Software Reviews?
-Explain the process and different types of Software Reviews.
+## <mark> 24) What are the Objectives of Software Reviews?
+Explain the process and different types of Software Reviews. </mark>

 ### Objectives of Software Reviews